The Best Guide to Akiu Otaki Falls and Futakuchi Gorge

 Besides the waterfalls and strangely shaped rocks, another charm of Futakuchi Gorge is the variety of plants and animals.
 If you are lucky, you might be able to spot Japanese macaques or Japanese serow in the forest.
 Although it is harder to spot birds in the dense forest, it is likely that you can still hear their songs (*´ω`).

 Futakuchi Gorge’s upstream is situated within the Zaō Quasi-National Park (蔵王国定公園).
-The mid and downstream belongs to Futakuchi Kyōkoku Prefectural Natural Park (県立自然公園二口峡谷), which is where the 2 km hiking trail is located.
+The mid and downstream belong to Futakuchi Kyōkoku Prefectural Natural Park (県立自然公園二口峡谷), which is where the 2 km hiking trail is located.
 Akiu Ōtaki Falls, Rairaikyō Gorge, and Akiu Onsen Town are located further down the Natori River (名取川), flowing through the gorge.

 Futakuchi Gorge’s Fall Foliage Season

-The autumn color usually peaks in late October at Futakuchi Gorge.
+Autumn colour usually peaks in late October at Futakuchi Gorge.

 How to Get to Futakuchi Gorge